doudoutech/doudoutech.github.io/content/about-us.md

 We can help small businesses that lack experience to make the right technological decisions.

-We can design strategic plands, validate new ideas, build prototypes and do feasibility studies, find the right vendors, etc.
+We can design strategic plans, validate new ideas, build prototypes and do feasibility studies, find the right vendors, etc.

 ### Product Building